CannyChiu/100-days-of-code/log.md

 **Thoughts:** It was alot of extra learning of how to properly integrate Git and Github, but I'm excited that I've refamiliarized myself with both.

+### Day 3 (Dec 28, 2023)
+#####

+**Today's Progress**: Refreshed knowledge of strings, floats, decimals, math operations in Ruby.
+Re-introduced to basic data structures like Hash/key values pairs and indexes.
+Ran Rspec via CLI.

+**Thoughts:** Lots of similar foundations as when I was working on Javascript, it's easier to conceptualize everything since I've learned most of this before